AirPods Pro on airplanes or Bose? This post will help you decide and connect them to make the most of your trip.

 Are AirPods the Answer For Air Travel?

-Weeks turned into months, and those months dragged.
+Weeks turned into months, and those months dragged on.
 Finally, Apple made an announcement in March of 2019 that their 2nd generation AirPods were on their way…but they were not noise-cancelling.

 With that disappointing news, I moved on to the Bose QC 35 II’s, the updated next-gen version of what I had.